karanaditya993/bootcampjobs/README.md

 * ...authenticate with GitHub since my peers and I all have Git Hub

 ##User Stories - Stretch.
 As a user I want to...
-*...have a boot jobs smart phone app I can check anywhere *...I'd like to be able to respond to job postings from my phone *...
+* ...have a boot jobs smart phone app I can check anywhere
+* ...I'd like to be able to respond to job postings from my phone